About the Administrative Policy Manual

 - Policies that were approved before October 1, 2002 — their online versions are not official.

-- Policies in the first category, whose online versions are official, will be updated without going through the full review and approval process specified in Policy 01.001 only to correct broken links.
+- Policies in the first category, whose online versions are official, will be updated without going through the full review and approval process specified in Policy 01.001 only as specified in the Policy Drafting Guidelines' section titled, "Post-Approval Changes to Policies."

-- Policies in the second category, whose online versions are not official, will be updated without going through the full review and approval process specified in Policy 01.001 only to correct broken links, or to correct any remaining typographical errors, so that they match the signed copy of the policy.
+- Policies in the second category, whose online versions are not official, will be updated without going through the full review and approval process specified in Policy 01.001 only as specified in the Policy Drafting Guidelines' section titled, "Post-Approval Changes to Policies."
+This includes changes to correct any remaining typographical errors, so that they match the signed copy of the policy.
 (Many of these older policies' online versions are the result of scanning the signed hardcopy originals and using Optical Character Recognition software to transform the scanned images into editable text files.)

 Every policy approved since October, 2002, has an explicit "effective on" date field in the signature block at the top.
 Older policies have a "Date Issued," which was the effective date unless explicitly stated to the contrary.